The Son of God Is Lord over All

 firmamentThose who hold that the earth is a stationary plane believe the firmament extends beyond the ring of ice that contains the oceans, which is falsely depicted as the continent of Antarctica on the globe.
 Interestingly, a page from the Encyclopedia Americana (1958 edition) references the existence of the firmament in that area of the earth.
 Click here to see a video on YouTube.

-The firmament is an extremely vast structure that extends over an currently unknown area of the plane earth up to an unknown altitude.
+The firmament is an extremely vast structure that extends over a currently unknown area of the plane earth up to an unknown altitude.
+I wonder how much more we would know if we had been devoting our resources to examining the earth and firmament instead of pretending to launch rockets into “outer space.”
+Interestingly, the Russians reference studying the firmament in some declassified CIA documents.

 The solid crystalline-like firmament, which declares God’s glory, is a dome that can only exist as the Bible describes it, over a stationary plane earth.
 Such a dome cannot work with a spherical base.

-The scientific world tells us that the earth is a sphere surrounded by a thin, fragile atmosphere held in place by gravity, which somehow keeps the imaginary vacuum of “outer space” from sucking it away, which violates the physical law that pressurized gases require a container.
+The scientific world tells us that the earth is a sphere surrounded by a thin, fragile atmosphere held in place by gravity, which somehow keeps the imaginary vacuum of “outer space” from sucking it away, which violates the physical law of entropy that holds that pressurized gases require a container.
 Instead of declaring God’s glory, as does the biblical heaven-earth complex, the globe model declares that we are hurtling at over a million miles per hour through “outer space,” unprotected from its perils of comets, asteroids, sun flares, and aliens.
-It is interesting that Jesus never talked of “outer space,” only outer darkness, the abode of cursed individuals.solar system
+It is interesting that Jesus never talked of “outer space,” only outer darkness, the abode of cursed angels and human individuals.solar system

 Could it be that Satan has put it in man’s heart to leave the earth, our proper abode that God made for us, to explore the habitation of fallen angels?

-Those who promote the anti-biblical cosmology do not want us to know that we are safely enclosed in the solid dome called the firmament and watched over by our Creator.
+Those who promote an anti-biblical cosmology do not want us to know that we are safely enclosed in the solid dome called the firmament and carefully watched over by our Creator.

 No one as yet knows much about the firmament.
 Some tests indicate that rockets encounter something at about 72 miles.